In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 To get names without a middle name or middle initial, manually type ‘Lord Stark’ in the adjacent cell.
 Then, in the second adjacent cell, type ‘Daenerys Targaryen’.
 While you’re typing, Flash Fill will recognize a pattern and it will show you a list of names without middle names (in grey).

-If these names are right, press the ‘Enter’ key and Flash Fill will automatically fill the rest of the cells with the names without the middle name.
+If the suggestion is right, press the ‘Enter’ key and Flash Fill will automatically fill the rest of the cells with the names without the middle name.

-If you want to get only the middle names without first and last names, type the middle name in the first two cells and use the Flash Fill tool to get the names from all the names in a column.
+If you want to get only the middle names without first and last names, enter the middle name in the first two cells and use the Flash Fill tool to get the middle names from all the full names in a column.

 This tutorial shows how to separate names while manipulating the text data.
-You can also use the same methods to work with other forms of data such as addresses, product names, etc.
+These methods can also be helpful when working with other forms of data such as addresses, product names, brand names, etc.